 - Applicants who do not meet residency requirements at the time of applying – but expect to meet them before enrolment – may apply if they are already living in Australia.
 Applicants must show evidence of residency requirements prior to being offered a place.

-- Applicants who do not meet the residency requirements – including those who hold diplomatic visas – but who qualify for entry on academic grounds, can ask for special consideration during the review process if extenuating circumstances apply.
+- Applicants who do not meet the residency requirements – including those who hold diplomatic visas – but who qualify for entry on academic grounds, can ask for special consideration during the review process if extenuating circumstances are proven that would justify setting aside the rules that apply to all other temporary visa holders.

 School principals are required to check claims of residential status and citizenship against school records.
 All successful applicants will be required to show original documentation, such as a birth certificate, passport, Australian Citizenship certificate or permanent residency visa, before enrolment can be finalised by the school.